 Create a Safe Space

 You need to create a safe space for your bed.
-Most people position their bed against a wall to help save space.
-In this instance, your best bet is to move your bed away from walls.
+Most people position their beds against a wall to help save space.
+In this instance, your best bet is to move your bed away from the walls.
 Make sure there are no other pieces of furniture nearby.
 In fact, you should remove everything from around the bed, including clothing and shoes.